Media Network: Show format

 Over the years the show had many regular contributors who provided valuable information on stations that went on or off the air, radio propagation conditions, new communications technology and the development of digital formats such as DAT, CD and DVD.
 Listeners were also encouraged to telephone an answer line and leave their comments and questions.
 These messages became an integral part of the programme.

 The show prided itself on being less predictable than its predecessor by reporting from international conferences, compiling thematic documentaries and organising its own research surveys into radio related publications and receivers.
 On some occasions, the reviews of receivers conducted by the show had an influence on the manufacturers who later contacted Media Network for advice on improving their products.

 Specials covered historic events as conveyed by the media, such as the first Gulf War, the Falklands War and propaganda during World War II and in more recent conflicts.
 There were also many DXpeditions or media safari documentaries to profile stations in different parts of the world (e.g. South Africa, Argentina, Australia, New Zealand, Bonaire).

 Media Network was also well known for its independent and impartial reviews of radio receivers often produced in conjunction with World Radio TV Handbook.

 Radio programme becomes weblog

 After Diana Janssen left the show in September 2000 to pursue another career with Forrester Research, Jonathan Marks (who was also employed as Radio Netherlands' Director of Programmes) made the decision to end the show.
 He cited the increasingly demanding task of fulfilling a corporate role at Radio Netherlands combined with producing a show of a "high standard that we strive for and you deserve".
 The four editions that followed were replays of popular specials with a finale on 26 October 2000.
 The editorship of the program was handed over to Andy Sennitt (a frequent contributor also working at Radio Netherlands) who continued the brand as a weblog until 24 March 2012, shortly before Sennitt retired.
-The Media Network blog has now been removed from the Radio Netherlands Worldwide site.
-A copy is available at archive.org.
-No new material or comments will be published there.
-The Media News aspects of that site have been transferred to the Critical Distance blog, edited by Jonathan Marks.
-This is a non-commercial venture.

-In February, 2010, Jonathan Marks, now an independent media strategist, launched a project called the Media Network Vintage Vault which allows the general public to download studio quality editions in Mp3 format.
-As of December 2018, over 510 editions have been digitized and made available free of charge.
-Some other programmes made by Jonathan Marks have also been uploaded to the same website, such as "Marks on Mechanics" and "The Hitchhiker's Guide to DXing", a comedic spoof of The Hitchhiker's Guide to the Galaxy which had shortwave radio as its basis.